Advanced usage

 where $\odot$ denotes elementwise multiplication and the product of a missing element and zero is defined to be zero.
 Irrespective of the missingness pattern, $\boldsymbol{U}$ and $\boldsymbol{W}$ have the same fixed dimensions and hence may be processed easily using a single neural network.
 A neural point estimator is then trained on realisations of $\{\boldsymbol{U}, \boldsymbol{W}\}$ which, by construction, do not contain any missing elements.

 Since the missingness pattern $\boldsymbol{W}$ is now an input to the neural network, it must be incorporated during the training phase.
 When interest lies only in making inference from a single already-observed data set, $\boldsymbol{W}$ is fixed and known, and the Bayes risk remains unchanged.
-However, amortised inference, whereby one trains a single neural network that will be used to make inference with many data sets, requires a joint model for the data $\boldsymbol{Z}$ and the missingness pattern $\boldsymbol{W}$:
+However, amortised inference, whereby one trains a single neural network that will be used to make inference with many data sets, requires a joint model for the data $\boldsymbol{Z}$ and the missingness pattern $\boldsymbol{W}$, which is here defined as follows (see the helper function removedata()

 # Marginal simulation from the data model and a MCAR missingness model